-Bash handles several filenames specially when they are used in redirections, as described in the following table:
+Bash handles several filenames specially when they are used in redirections, as described in the following table.
+If the operating system on which bash is running provides these special files, bash will use them; otherwise it will emulate them internally with the behavior described below.

+'''

 /dev/fd/fd

+'''